emvolz-phylodynamics/treestructure/cran-comments.md

 ## R CMD check results

-Linux: There were no ERRORs or WARNINGs.
+Linux: There were no ERRORs or WARNINGs or NOTEs.

-There is 1 NOTE:

-* Undefined global functions or variables
-	- These variables are defined within the scope of a ggplot2 plotting function.

-Win-builder: 2 NOTEs:

-* Undefined global functions or variables
-	- These variables are defined within the scope of a ggplot2 plotting function.

-* Possibly mis-spelled words in DESCRIPTION: trestruct (8:135)
-	- This is the name of the main funciton
+Win-builder: There were no ERRORs or WARNINGs or NOTEs.